ucsb-cs16/f22/_info/syllabus.md

 The zyBook for this course is required.
 Information on signing up was distributed via Gauchospace, and appears on Homework [H01]({{site.baseurl}}/hwk/h01/)

+## Discussion Forum: Piazza
+All communication with the course staff should be via Piazza through public or private messages.
+Use this link to join the course site on Piazza <https://piazza.com/university_of_california_santa_barbara/fall2022/cs16f22mirza>

 # What this course is about <a name="about"></a>

 <p><strong>This course is the first in a three course sequence, CS16-24-32 that provides a foundation in data structures and algorithms for deeper study of Computer Science.    <br />